Difference Between Could and May

 What is Could?

-A person can use ‘could’ to suggest that something was true or it just has happened.
+A person can use ‘could’ to suggest that something was true or that it just has happened.
 The negative form of could is ‘couldn’t’, which indicates something that will not occur or be impossible.

 ‘Could’ is also used by a person to question someone when they want to make a humble request or seek permission for something to happen.